The code enforcement office fulfills its mission through plan review, periodic inspections, and identifying and correcting violations.

-Unified solar permitting is available statewide for eligible solar photovoltalic (PV) installations.
-This office provides the permiting process through the following application.
+Unified solar permitting is available statewide for eligible solar photovoltaic (PV) installations.
+This office provides the permitting process through the following application.

 The Code Enforcement Officer will review and investigate complaints which allege or assert the existence of conditions or activities that fail to comply with the Uniform Code.
 Persons with complaints or question about a specific property should contact the Code Enforcement Office or file an online complaint.

 To learn more about the rights of tenants check out this guide published by the NYS Office of the Attorney General